OHBA-analysis/osl/examples/nottingham/README.md

 Nottingham Datasets
 -------------------

-This directory contains data provided by Nottingham University.
+This directory contains scripts for preprocessing/source reconstructing data provided by Nottingham University.